Johns Hopkins UniversityEst. 1876

 Resources:

-Non-Degree Non-Credit and Co-Curricular Learning Assessment
+Co-Curricular Learning Assessment

-The University Council on Learning Assessment (UCLA) at JHU recognizes that assessment in the Non-Degree Non-Credit and co-curricular spaces is not as extensive as in academic spaces.
+The University Council on Learning Assessment (UCLA) at JHU recognizes that assessment in the co-curricular spaces is not as extensive as in academic spaces.
 Tracking students’ growth in these spaces is sometimes unrealistic, and the need for evidence of learning using one assessment may be sufficient to collect evidence of mastery of the content.
 Regardless, assessment of learning still needs to follow the quality and rigor outlined by UCLA’s vision for best practices and quality assessments.

 Defining Co-Curricular at JHU